 A hunter that has a valid:

-- Utah general archery buck deer permit for unit 4/5/6 Chalk Creek/East Canyon/Morgan-South Rich
+- Utah general archery buck deer permit.
+(Unit 4/5/6 Chalk Creek/East Canyon/Morgan-South Rich for first season)

 - Utah Hunting or Combination License

 (For more details on obtaining this license and permit visit www.wildlife.utah.gov)

 - DoD issued identification card or be accompanied AT ALL TIMES by a HAFB sponsor

 2. How do I apply for a HAFB archery deer hunt voucher?